Arrest over chiropractor clinic death

 Manslaughter arrest over York chiropractor clinic death

-A woman has been arrested on suspicion of the manslaughter of an 80-year-old man who died following a visit to a chiropractic clinic.
+A woman was arrested on suspicion of the manslaughter of an 80-year-old man who died following a visit to a chiropractic clinic.

-The man died suddenly following treatment at Chiropractic 1st in York on 11 August, police said.
+John Thomas Lawler lost consciousness during treatment at Chiropractic 1st in York on 11 August, his family said.

-North Yorkshire Police has not released his name, however he has been named by the York Press as retired bank manager, John Thomas Lawler.
+He had gone for treatment for lower backache and died from a traumatic spinal cord injury the next day at Leeds General Infirmary.

 The arrested woman, 40, has been released under investigation.